 Divide Logic Functions to Platform and Kernel

-- Platforms should be the abstraction of hardware.
-When changing a hardware board, the application does not require changes, or very few changes if necessary, to target the new hardware.
+- Platforms abstract hardware.
+When changing a hardware board, the application should need no change, or very little change if necessary, to target to the new hardware.

 The following table shows the recommended platforms and kernels for logic types.

 |Hard Processors (PS of Zynq and Zynq UltraScale+ MPSoC)||Only in Platform|

 |Soft Processors||Preferred in Platform||OK as an RTL kernel|

 |I/O Block (External pins, MIPI, PHY, etc.)||Only in Platform|